 Last week’s KPMG Guernsey Housing Market Review highlighted the highly concentrated mortgage market as a key focus area, claiming, ‘If one of the existing main lenders exited there would be significant pressure on the remaining lenders which, if not resolved, might risk a decline in credit availability and subsequent transaction volumes.’

-largemortgageloans.com handles more than £3 billion of enquiries every year through staff in London, Singapore, Monaco and Guernsey, and recently introduced three new lenders to the Guernsey market.
+largemortgageloans.com handles more than £3 billion of enquiries every year through staff in London, Singapore and Monaco.
 It offers specific options for first time buyers and later life lending; demographics which were highlighted in the KPMG report as being of specific concern when it comes to housing and lending provision.

 More lenders = more options and a better deal for islanders